pinpoint-apm/pinpoint-apm.github.io/documents/uri_statistics.md

         routingContext.response().end("pinpoint.metric.uri-tempate = /test");
     });
   ```

+- profiler.uri.stat.tomcat.useuserinput: (Added in v2.5.3) whether Pinpoint Agent uses user-input attribute values from Tomcat for URI templates when available.
+  - `true`: collects URI statics from Tomcat user-input attribute values.
+  - `false`: doesn't check Tomcat request attributes for URI statistics.

+  This is provided to collect URI statistics information in Tomcat applications without supported frameworks(Spring WebMVC, Spring Webflux, VertX).
+  If you are using supported frameworks, it is recommended to use framework-specific options and disable this option.
+  Since there is no default URI template provided by tomcat, users need to set attribute `pinpoint.metric.uri-template` to your Tomcat request to start collecting URI statistics information.

 To change the configuration values described above, update `pinpoint.config` under [each profile directory](https://github.com/pinpoint-apm/pinpoint/tree/master/agent/src/main/resources/profiles) and rebuild the project.
 Or, you can simply pass these properties when starting your application with Pinpoint Agent (e.g. `-Dprofiler.uri.stat.enable=false`).